raul23/organize-ebooks/README.rst

 `:information_source:`

- - ``--ofu, --output-folder-uncertain``: this folder will contain any documents that could be identified based on non-ISBN metadata (e.g. title) from online sources (e.g. Goodreads).
+ - ``--ofu, --output-folder-uncertain``: this folder will contain any document that could be identified based on non-ISBN metadata (e.g. title) from online sources (e.g. Goodreads).
 However this folder is only used along with the flag ``--owi`` (next option explained).
  - ``--owi, --organize-without-isbn``: This flag instructs the script to fetch metadata from online sources in case no ISBN could be found in an ebook.
+The filename or the author and/or title are used for fetching metadata about the book.

 Example: organize a collection of assorted documents
 ====================================================